 21) Turner & Hooch

 This brand new sequel series to the original 1989 classic film, sees an ambitious, buttoned-up US Marshal inheriting a big unruly dog and he soon realizes the dog he didn’t want may be the partner he needs.
-This is a fun buddy cop series that will see new episodes released throughout the summer.
+This is a fun buddy cop series that should keep the whole family entertained.

 20) High School Musical: The Musical – The Series